 - Central Europe (Czech Republic, Hungary, Poland, Slovakia, Slovenia),

-- South-Eastern Europe (Albania, Bosnia-Herzegovina, Bulgaria, Croatia, Kosovo, Macedonia, Montenegro, Romania, Serbia),
+- South-Eastern Europe (Albania, Bosnia-Herzegovina, Bulgaria, Croatia, Macedonia, Montenegro, Romania, Serbia, the Kosovo territory),

 - European Countries of the Commonwealth of Independent States (Belarus, Moldova, Ukraine),